wavefrontHQ/docs/pages/doc/dashboards_managing.md

 To move a chart:

 1. Hover over a chart.
 1. Left-click your mouse and hold.
 The cursor changes to <i class="fa-arrows fa"/>.
 1. Drag the chart to a new position on the dashboard.
 You can move the chart to an existing row or to a new row by dragging a chart over an <i class="fa-plus-circle fa"/> Add New Chart box.

    You can place up to four charts in a row.
-The more charts in a row, the smaller each chart will be.
-The smaller the chart, the fewer the number of point buckets and larger the amount of time represented by each point bucket.
-See [Chart Resolution](charts_resolution.html).
+More charts in a row means smaller charts.
+Smaller charts means fewer point buckets and a larger the amount of time represented by each point bucket.
+See [Chart Resolution](charts_customizing.html#units_in_chart_axes_and_legends).

-1. Release the mouse button.
-The chart is relocated.
+1. Release the mouse button to move the chart.